laicasaane/simple_setup_ecs_2d/README.md

 ### Version 3.1.0

 - Refactor some code
-- Teleport characters to the opposite side of the screen if the went out of bounds
+- Teleport characters to the opposite side of the screen if they went out of bounds

 ![spritesheet animations](docs~/preview-3.1.0.gif)

+### Version 4.0.0

+- Upgrade to Unity 6000.0.27
+- Fix a compilation error caused by missing TMPro
+- Add Entities Graphics and URP
+- Add "Version 2" that use Companion GameObject from Entities Hybrid instead of GameObjectPool
+- Make some changes to subscene and authoring to accomodate the Companion GameObject approach

+### Version 4.0.1

+- Correct subscene
+- Remove the code to add `Prefab` tag to prefab entities at runtime

+### Version 4.0.2

+- Remove `[BurstCompile]` across `ISystem` methods and document the reason.

 ## Credits